 Day 2: We pick you up at your hotel and go to rent RVs.
 The cost of the RV is included in the tour price, but you must rent and sign as drivers yourselves for liability reasons.
 You may wish to purchase additional damage insurance or other items.
 You also pay for your own fuel.
 We then go to the grocery store so you can buy the food you want for the trip, setting your own menu.
 After, we assemble at our Shadow Lake base and camp for the night.

 Day 3: Leaving in the morning, we travel past Emerald Lake (aptly named) on the South Klondike Highway to the White Pass as far as Canadian Customs, a landscape sometimes described as "the far side of the moon."
 Returning through the historic town of Carcross, we turn onto the Tagish Road and camp by a lake or river along the way.

-Day 4: This day takes us to the town of Atlin the most north westerly community in British Columbia.
-Referred to as “the Switzerland of North America,” the town is situated on Atlin Lake, with glaciers flowing in from the surrounding mountains.
+Day 4: This day takes us to the town of Atlin, the most north-westerly community in British Columbia.
+Referred to as "the Switzerland of North America," the town is situated on Atlin Lake, with glaciers flowing in from the surrounding mountains.
 The town itself is composed partly of surviving gold rush buildings, and has a unique character.
-In addition to being a gold rush town, Atlin was part of the Grand Tour in the 1920s, where world travelers would venture north.
+In addition to being a gold rush town, Atlin was part of the Grand Tour in the 1920s, where world travellers would venture north.
 This day is spent in the townsite, or you can travel somewhat farther south along the lake.

 Day 6: Leaving Atlin, we have a 228 km drive to our commercial campsite at Johnson's Crossing, a historic road house from the construction of the Alaska Highway.
 This gives an opportunity to recharge electronics and prepare again before venturing into more remote country.